 The symptoms of rabies include lethargy, loss of appetite, light and touch sensitivity, fever, and uncharacteristic aggressive behavior.
 More serious symptoms, such as seizures and paralysis, can occur if the disease progresses.
 Tell your veterinary professional immediately if you see these signs.
 If you know or suspect that your pet has come into contact with a rabid animal, you’ll also want to consult your own doctor.

 All things considered, the risk of rabies is very low for your pet.
 But make sure to take the right steps to keep it that way.
-Call your vet’s office for help!
+Contact us, your local animal hospital in Cavan Monaghan, ON!